apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 ### Operator fusion in MXNet
-Since the version 1.6 of MXNet built with oneDNN support, operator fusion was enabled by default if executing model with Module API, however in version 2.0 it was decided to remove setting this feature by environment flag and replace it by aware user API call.
+Since the version 1.6 of MXNet built with oneDNN support, operator fusion had been enabled by default if executing model with Module API, however in version 2.0 it has been decided to remove setting this feature by environment flag and replace it by aware user API call.

 To fuse model in MXNet 2.0 there are two requirements:
-- the model must be defined as a subclass of HybridBlock or Symbol
+- the model must be defined as a subclass of HybridBlock or Symbol,
-- the model must have specific operator patterns which can be fused
+- the model must have specific operator patterns which can be fused.

 As an example we define example network (sample block from ResNet architecture):